 Flat schooling of young horses and showjumping practice

-Carry out reserve maintenance, checking fence lines, removing snares or counting the animals in the park
+Protect the reserve, checking fence lines, removing snares and monitoring animals in the park

 Join the regular 2 hour safari rides where you will get up close to giraffe, zebra and antelope, weaving among them as they graze peacefully, or cantering alongside them to the thunder of hooves

-Overnight safaris where you and your horses camp out in the bush with other volunteers (3 course dinner is cooked for you in the campsite)
+Overnight safaris where you and your horses camp out in the bush with other volunteers.

 Learn to play polocrosse